 |with The Lexington CountyHealth Services District, Lexington, S. C.|

-Since the Lexington Medical Center opened in January 1971 (Dr. Guy A. Calvert being the first pathologist), our pathology group (now 10 of us: Drs.
-Ervin Shaw, John Carter, Beverly Daniel, Jayne Moffatt, John Spalding, Jeff Welsh, Jay Vandersteenhoven, Ranleigh Fleshman, Paul Seybt, and Anne Vandersteenhoven) has based its private practice (we are not hospital or LCHSD employees) within the Lexington Medical Center laboratory on the first floor of that main hospital building (I-26 @ #378).
-Dr. Kitt McMaster is retired but remains with us on consulting staff.
+Since the Lexington Medical Center opened in January 1971 (Dr. Guy A. Calvert [deceased, 1987] being the first pathologist), our pathology group (now 10 of us: Drs.
+Ervin Shaw, John Carter, Beverly Daniel, Jayne Moffatt, John Spalding, Jeff Welsh, Jay Vandersteenhoven, Ranleigh Fleshman, Paul Seybt, and Anne Vandersteenhoven) has based its private practice (we are not hospital or LCHSD employees) within the Lexington Medical Center laboratory on the first floor of that main hospital building (I-26 @ #378) since 1971.
+Dr. Kitt McMaster is retired.
 Dr. Armstrong has transferred to Dorn VAH.

 Department of Pathology & Laboratory Medicine's (@ LMC) Iron Overload/Hemochromatosis Service (and Registry).

-Lexington Medical Laboratories (LML): Though separately incorporated & owned, it basically functions as an arm of PAL in behalf of the LCHSD and few if any other clients.
+Lexington Medical Laboratories (LML): LML, a high-powered autoimmune testing lab, is separately incorporated & owned and functions in behalf of the LCHSD and few if any other clients.
 So, special requests or questions relative to LML from those not in a regular relationship with LML are best communicated through pathology, below.

 PATIENTS: If you have had a specimen diagnosed by us and want to get extra information about your situation to us, call the first phone number below (we cannot immediately give out information, as a rule; but we can accept requests or take information from you pertinent to your situation).
 If you need to expeditiously drop off a biopsy or Pap smear specimen on yourself or another, or pick up slides for a consultation that you are having elsewhere, come to this location on the first floor in the main hospital (see below).
 If you are having a specimen drawn or given for a lab test, the outpatient lab can handle this on the main hospital ground floor...or use the various labs conveniently located at the various Community Medical Centers (unless you were specifically told to report to the Main Campus lab at the hospital) scattered around Lexington County or labs in medical practices in our system's MSO, elsewhere.